cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-For the verb *schießen* 'to shoot' this alternation [@Next a,b] is possible better analysed as a combination of two accusative antipassives.
-It is also possible to express both roles as prepositional phrases [@Next c].
+For the verb *schießen* 'to shoot' this alternation [@next a,b] is possible better analysed as a combination of two accusative antipassives.
+It is also possible to express both roles as prepositional phrases [@next c].
 This is not possible with the other verbs in this group.

 :::ex
 a.
 Ich schieße eine Kugel auf den Bären.